 We got the pleasure of interviewing Nurk of the DRL, a drone racing pilot that recently won the 2018 Drone Racing League Championship race.
-The Drone Racing League is the premiere drone racing competition recognized by all.
+The Drone Racing League is the premier drone racing competition recognized by all.

 We asked a few questions about the journey Nurk has been on to get to this spot in his career and what it takes to be a drone racing pilot of his calibre.
 With a few tips for aspiring drone racing pilots.